-To output dynamic content in Express, we can use view engine or template engine.
+To output dynamic content in Express, we can use a view engine or template engine.

 With view engines, we can create HTML and insert a bit of JS here and there.

-The Express application generator uses Jade as its default, but it also supports several others.
+The Express application generator uses Jade as its default but supports several others.

 Some popular template engines that work with Express are Pug, Mustache, and EJS.